 Work out the area of this H-shaped polygon.

-Also the width of the second rectangle is missing.
-This can be done by subtracting the 4m and 5m heights from the 12m height:
+Also, the width of the second rectangle is missing.
+We can calculate the width by subtracting the 4m and 5m heights from the 12m height:

 12 – 4 – 5 = 3 m